printpal-io/OctoPrint-PrintWatch/README.md

 </ul>

 <p>
   PrintWatch saves time and material while also giving you peace of mind that your 3D print is printing properly.
+In addition to detecting defects, PrintWatch has an Anomaly Detection model running in the background that can detect slight changes or anomalies for printers in your fleet.
+Get notified early and schedule maintenance for the problematic printer, reducing downtime and costs.
 </p>
 <p>
     Current features include: